 This year’s Research Day will occur on Friday, October 13, 2017.

 If you are interested in developing a research project in Chelsea, please contact MGH Community Research and give us some background information on your project by filling out this information form.
 We welcome anyone interested in developing a research project to contact us and attend a Roundtable meeting.

-Please contact Amy Novikoff with questions, or to be added to our Research Roundtable e-mail list.
+Please contact MGH Community Research with questions, or to be added to our distribution e-mail list.

 Back to Top